2025 FACULTY

 Pamela has played international concerts and won several competitions around the world.
 In Costa Rica, she has played at the Salón Dorado, Eugene O'Neil Theatre, Auditorio Nacional, as well as the Foyer and Main Hall of the National Theatre.
 Internationally, some of the venues Beine's played are the Weil Hall in Carnegie Hall, New York, Barclay Theatre in Los Angeles, Jardi dels Tarongers and Sala Parés in Barcelona.
 Also, the Lithuanian Academy of Music in Vilnius, Lithuania, JM Fentener van Vlissingenzaal and Tivoli Vredenburg in The Netherlands.
 She debuted with the Kostromá Symphonic Orchestra in Kostromá, Russia, conducted by Pavel Gershtein.

-Pamela is active as a soloist and as a chamber music musician.
-She founded the Beine-Margalef piano duo, which has been active since 2019 playing in venues around Spain.
+Pamela is active as a soloist and as a chamber musician.
 Beine has collaborated and received guidance by great musicians internationally.
 She has worked with institutions such as Musical Innovators, Intel, Yamaha and Q Foundation.
 Actually, she has been named CREA Ambassador.
 Pamela stands out as a musician with her delicacy and musical conversation.